USS Narada: Semiramis and Margarita

-Narada was built as the wooden-hulled, steam-powered civilian yacht SS Semiramis by Ramage & Ferguson at Leith, Scotland, being launched on 30 May 1889.
-She later was renamed SS Margarita and then SS Narada.
+In September 1892, John Lysaght returned to Ramage & Ferguson and ordered an even larger yacht, named Cleopatra, and sold Semiramis.
+The French buyer was widow Mme.
+Amicie Lebaudy, whose youngest son, Max Lebaudy (1873-1895), had become a millionaire aged 19.
+In an attempt to lure him away from Paris and extravagant expenditure founded on debt, she planned a long cruise, in the company of a young scientist, Louis Lapicque; the son refused to go, and Semiramis eventually sailed for the Indian Ocean without him in November 1892.
+Lapicque's ethnological studies of the Andaman negritos were successfully completed.

+Early in 1894 the yacht was purchased by Anthony Joseph Drexel Jr. who changed the name to Margarita, in honor of his spouse.

+Narada and World War I

+She was later renamed Narada.
 The U.S. Navy purchased Narada from her owner, Mr. Henry D. Walters of Baltimore, Maryland, on 30 June 1917 for use as a patrol vessel during World War I. She was commissioned on 12 October 1917 as USS Narada (SP-161).

 During her entire period of naval service, Narada was based at New London, Connecticut, for experimental submarine signal work.

 After completion of this service, Narada departed for New York City, arriving there on 13 January 1919.
 She was decommissioned the same day and returned to her owner on 4 February 1919.